Test Management for Jira: Zephyr vs TestFLO

 Permission support is another strong point of TestFLO.
 The app supports Jira permission schemes but also introduces its own permissions module.
 Besides, we can use additional conditions and validators to model the workflow better.
 This support of permissions and configurability are of great value for implementing advanced test processes.

-Zephyr offers fewer options.
+Zephyr Squad offers fewer options.
 Although it implements its own permission as an extension of Jira’s permission schemes, it doesn’t support Jira’s standard permission schemes.
-That way, a user who, for example, doesn’t have the permission to edit the issue can change the test steps on it.
+That way, a user who, for example, doesn’t have permission to edit the issue can change the test steps on it.

 Integrations & migrations